 A Century Of Building

-Honored in 2020 as the 3rd fastest growing company in the Triangle when the Triangle Business Journal’s Fast 50 Awards were announced on December 3, 2020.
+Recognized as the 3rd fastest growing company in the Triangle when the Triangle Business Journal’s Fast 50 Awards is announced on December 3, 2020.

 Completed eleven multiple facility renovation projects for State Employees’ Credit Union across North Carolina, from Asheville to Greenville.

 McDonald York is named one of the Best Places to Work by the Triangle Business Journal.

 When Medicago needed to increase its COVID-19 plant production at its RTP research facility, they contracted with McDonald York to construct an addition adjacent to Medicago’s greenhouse.

 The Duke Lemur Center, home of one of the world’s leading lemur and prosimian research and convention/conservation facilities, renovation, and addition project is completed.
 It is one of the many Duke Lemur projects completed by McDonald York.